coyotespike/coyotespike.github.io/about.md

 <h2>Welcome</h2>

-I'm a software engineer and writer based in Austin, Texas.
+I'm a researcher, writer, and software engineer based in Austin, Texas.

 In previous lives I served as a paratrooper in Alaska and Afghanistan, motorcycled from Alaska to Argentina, and clerked for a federal judge after graduating UT Austin’s law school.

-I enjoy practicing movement culture, meditating, and thinking about humanity's future.

-*[movement culture]: It's just working out with gymnastic and animal movements thrown in.
-Instagram it.

-<h2>Now</h2>
-Currently, I'm working as a software engineer with colony.io, a London-based, albeit completely distributed, blockchain startup built on Ethereum.

-If you're interested in my services as speaker or strategist, or just have a fun idea to talk about, please reach out.

 <h2>Subscribe</h2>
 If you'd like my longer posts, published here or elsewhere, delivered to you, sign up here.
 Occasionally I may also bundle together smaller posts.